ksundeen/mymooder/README.md

           git clone git@github.com:ksundeen/mymooder.git

 3. Install Just as a command runner for your OS from: https://github.com/casey/just.
-For Ubuntu 24.04 install using:
+For Ubuntu 24.04 install Just using:

           sudo apt install just

+4. Use your preferred IDE for code editing.
+Alternatively, use VS code installed using the Ubuntu image.
+Change directories into the mymooder directory and install VS Code using the command:

+          cd mymooder
+          code .

 6. Run commands from the justfile to install api, frontend, and GeoNode dependencies

     ## React Native